-The Board of Directors has fixed the close of business on March 11, 1998 as the record date (the "Record Date") for the determination of stockholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 10, 1999 as the record date (the "Record Date") for the determination of stockholders entitled to receive notice of, and to vote at, the Meeting or any adjournments or postponements thereof.
 Only holders of record of the Bank's common stock at the close of business on the Record Date will be entitled to notice of, and to vote at, the Meeting or any adjournments or postponements thereof.
-At the close of business on the Record Date, there were 1,303,500 shares of the Bank's common stock issued and outstanding, and each such outstanding share is entitled to one vote.
-As of such date, there were approximately 505 holders of record of the Bank's common stock, which number does not reflect the number of persons or entities who hold shares in nominee or "street" name through various brokerage firms; however, the Bank believes that its common stock is held by in excess of 1,005 beneficial owners.
+At the close of business on the Record Date, there were 1,964,250 shares of the Bank's common stock issued and outstanding, and each such outstanding share is entitled to one vote.
+As of such date, there were approximately 500 holders of record of the Bank's common stock, which number does not reflect the number of persons or entities who hold shares in nominee or "street" name through various brokerage firms; however, the Bank believes that its common stock is held by in excess of 1,000 beneficial owners.

 The presence, in person or by proxy, of at least a majority of the total number of outstanding shares of common stock of the Bank is necessary to constitute a quorum for the transaction of business at the Meeting.
-A quorum being present, the Class I Directors and the Clerk will be elected by plurality vote of the shares present and voting, in person or by proxy.
-As of February 14, 1998, the Directors, the nominees for Director and principal officers of the Bank owned in the aggregate approximately 38% percent of the issued and outstanding shares of the Bank's common stock which may be voted at the Meeting.
+A quorum being present, the Class II Directors and the Clerk will be elected by plurality vote of the shares present and voting, in person or by proxy.
+As of February 12, 1999, the Directors and principal officers of the Bank owned in the aggregate approximately 38% percent of the issued and outstanding shares of the Bank's common stock which may be voted at the Meeting.